Chinese banks get serious about risk of bad debts swell

 An ICBC spokesman said the bank had not changed its approach to risk and the value of its non-performing loans was low.

-In March, Reuters reported that Chinese banks had become unsettled by some highly publicized defaults and were toughening terms for highly indebted borrowers or those plagued by overcapacity.
+In March, Reuters reported that Chinese banks had become unsettled by some highly publicised defaults and were toughening terms for highly indebted borrowers or those plagued by overcapacity.

 Now it appears that banks are moving one step further, effectively cutting off many private firms from financing.